Start Planning

 What is typically excluded from the all-inclusive rate?

-International and regional flights, park entry fees (where applicable), premium imported wines and champagne, spa treatments, private vehicle hire, gratuities for guides and lodge staff, and any excursions outside the reserve (such as hot-air balloon safaris or village visits) are usually billed separately.
+International and regional flights, premium imported wines and champagne, spa treatments, private vehicle hire, gratuities for guides and lodge staff, and any excursions outside the reserve (such as hot-air balloon safaris or village visits) are usually billed separately.
 Always confirm the inclusions list with your lodge or operator before booking to avoid surprise charges on checkout.

 SAFARI CTA RHINO.jpg